Written by Russell T. Davies.

-A medical student called Martha Jones heads off to a normal day at work, and a strange man (the Doctor) comes up to her in the street, says "Like so!", and takes his tie off.
+A medical student called Martha Jones heads off to a normal day at work, and a strange man comes up to her in the street, says "Like so!", and takes his tie off.
 Martha, only mildly perplexed, continues to the hospital, where she encounters the same man, calling himself "John Smith".
 He's been in the hospital all day and has no idea what she's talking about.
 To top it off, the mysterious John Smith has two hearts.
-Then it starts to rain upwards, and the hospital ends up on the moon.
+Then it starts to rain upwards, and the hospital ends up on the Moon.
 The Doctor decides that Martha, being unperplexed by his two hearts (unlike some companions) and not flipping out over being on the Moon, is exactly the sort of person he could use for help, so he enlists her in the task of saving the hospital.

 Meanwhile, a herd of rhino-alien-police (Judoon) enter the hospital and begin to methodically search it for alien life, so the Doctor needs to find the malicious alien and keep himself out of rhino hands, all before the hospital's supply of oxygen runs out.

 The alien in question is an old granny, a humanoid plasmavore, who is wanted for murder.
 She drains the head of the hospital, then fools a Judoon scan because the blood makes her read as human.
 (And, to distract the rhinos for a while, the Doctor puts some of his own alien bio-bits on Martha by snogging her.
 No complaints from Martha.)
-Anyway, Granny has devised a plan to save herself that will kill the human population (the half facing the moon, anyway).
+Anyway, Granny has devised a plan to save herself that will kill the human population (the half facing the Moon, anyway).
 She imparts this plan in detail to mild-mannered "John Smith" and then drinks his blood.

 Martha finds the plasmavore just as she drains the Doctor dry, which, unbeknownst to her, renders her decidedly alien on any bio-scan.
-The Rhinos kill the plasmavore and Martha revives the Doctor, just in time for him to reverse the doomsday CT scan and save humanity.
+The Rhinos kill the plasmavore and Martha revives the Doctor, just in time for him to reverse the doomsday MRI scanner and save humanity.
 In return for saving his life, the Doctor offers Martha a quick tour of the galaxy in his TARDIS.
 She refuses at first, but then, in response to her question of how he would prove that the TARDIS can travel through time, he steps into the TARDIS, disappears, and reappears with his tie off.
 See first sentence.

 The Doctor promises her one little trip, just for fun, and they awkwardly agree that she's not there to replace Rose.
 Also, Martha's only attracted to humans.
 With those negotiations over with, they're on their way.

 - Almost Out of Oxygen: The force-field keeps the air in, but it starts running out quickly.
 Thankfully, the Judoon aren't completely merciless and teleport the hospital back once they're done.